Skip to main content

 FHS Fabric Performance Values

 Look up the fabric U-values and air permeability requirements for new dwellings under the Future Homes Standard.
 Backstop values (the absolute maximum permitted) are unchanged from Part L 2021.
-The two compliance routes (HEM and SAP 10.3) use different notional dwelling values, calibrated to achieve the same overall FHS performance standard.
-HEM notional values are from the consultation response (March 2026); the final dwelling notional buildings document has not yet been published.
-SAP 10.3 values are from Appendix R of the SAP 10.3 specification.
+The same notional dwelling values apply under both compliance routes (HEM and SAP 10.3); the specification is published as Appendix R of the SAP 10.3 specification and as the dwelling notional buildings document for HEM.

 Select a building element above to see its performance requirements.